mpmont/ci4-adminController/README.md

 ## Roadmap

 * Add better error messages based the class name, so we can say something like "Your article was update" instead of item;
-* Add a way of defining the helpers that will be loaded in the controller:
-* Add a way of defining the models that will be loaded in the controller;

 ## Codeigniter 3 version, no CRUD controller, only autoload views